paraswadhwa/Customer_Management/README.md

  2. Aggregation framework($lookup) is used here to fetch data from multiple collections.
  3. Amount and average amount are calculated after applying some formulas.
+ 4. Datatables are used to implement pagination.Maximum 5 records
+    are displayed on a single page.

  Run Script Button on View Customer Module-